conways-glider/website/content/pages/about.md

 I'm a software engineer by the name of Nia!

-I'm trans-fem and use she/they/it/fae pronouns.
+I'm trans-fem, non-binary, and use she/they/it/fae pronouns.

 My focus areas are: